julien6387/supvisors/docs/dashboard.rst

 Main Page Contents
 ~~~~~~~~~~~~~~~~~~

-For every addresses, a box is displayed in the contents of the **Supvisors** Main Page.
+For every nodes, a box is displayed in the contents of the **Supvisors** Main Page.
 Each box contains:

-    * the address name, which is a hyperlink to the corresponding `Address Page`_ if the Address state is ``RUNNING``,
+    * the Address name, which is a hyperlink to the corresponding `Address Page`_ if the Address state is ``RUNNING``,
-    * the state of the Address, colored with the same rules used in the `Common Menu`_,
+    * the Address state, colored with the same rules used in the `Common Menu`_,
-    * the process loading of the Address,
+    * the Address process loading,
-    * the list of all processes that are running on this address.
+    * the list of all processes that are running on this node.

 Conciliation Page
 -----------------

-If the page is refreshed when **Supvisors** is in ``CONCILIATION`` state, the 'Supvisors' label in the top left of the `Common Menu`_ becomes red and blinks.
+If the page is refreshed when **Supvisors** is in ``CONCILIATION`` state, the 'Supvisors' label in the top left
+of the `Common Menu`_ becomes red and blinks.
-This situation is unlikely to happen if the ``conciliation_strategy`` chosen in the :ref:`supvisors_section` of the Supervisor configuration file is different from ``USER``, as the other values will lead to an immediate conciliation of the conflicts.
+This situation is unlikely to happen if the ``conciliation_strategy`` chosen in the :ref:`supvisors_section`
+of the Supervisor configuration file is different from ``USER``, as the other values will lead to an immediate conciliation of the conflicts.

 The Conciliation Page can be reached by clicking on this blinking red label.